 Still, I’d heard good things about Abersoch with its “Cheshire by the sea” status.
 So, I went to grab the few essentials I’d need for a 2 night stay, and 3 large holdalls later, we were off.

 About 40 miles away from Abersoch.

 Chris was lost and was about to bust a vessel so to calm the situation down, I suggested we take a walk along the beach front.
 We played in some arcades and there were some old war songs playing and a Punch and Judy show on the beach.
 There were a lot of really old people in Llandudno.

-‘There’s a lot of really old people here’, Chris said, reading my mind.
+‘There’s a lot of really old people here’, Chris said, equally observant.

 Chris suggested we stop off for a drink and so we went to a nearby pub and sat down inside, taking in our surroundings.
 Did I mention that there are lots of really old people in Llandudno?
-We sat down and Chris suddenly declared that he needed the loo.
-Before he went, he went to the bar and got me 2 drinks and large packet of crisps, which told me that he might be a while.
+We sat down and Chris suddenly declared with some urgency that he needed the loo.
+Before he went, he rushed to the bar and got me 2 drinks and a large packet of crisps, which suggested to me that he was off for a shit and that he’d be at least 10 minutes.
 I wasn’t wrong.
 15 minutes passed before he returned.

 ‘Are you ready to go?’, he said, looking at the floor.
 He seemed a bit edgy.
 I drank up and we left.